aappleton8/OpPermissions/README.md

  - /opset remove <playername> - Removes a player from the list
  - /opset config reload - Reload the config file
  - /opset config save - Save the config file
+ - /opset config set <op|permission|no> - Set whether ops can use the */op* command (op - yes; permissions - with the oppermissions.op permission; no - no)
  - /opset list - List the list
  - /opset check <playername> - Check if someone is on the list

 Permission:
 - oppermissions.* : All below permissions
+- oppermissions.read.* : The */opset list* and */opset check* commands
 - oppermissions.list : The */opset list* command
 - oppermissions.check : The */opset check* command
 - oppermissions.add : The */opset add* command
 - oppermissions.remove : The */opset remove* command
 - oppermissions.reload : The */opset config reload* command
 - oppermissions.save : The */opset config save* command
+- oppermissions.setcanop : The */opset config set* command
 - oppermissions.op : Enable the use of the */op* command, depending on the config file

+Config:
+ - opscanop - Whether ops can use the */op* command or not
+ - ops - The list of permenant ops